 You can remineralize teeth!
-I didn’t really give my teeth much thought until my 30’s.
+I didn’t give my teeth much thought until my 30’s.
 Up until then, they had served me well – I even got compliments on my smile.
 What more could I ask for?
 Unfortunately, sometime between the ages of 20 and 30 my teeth went from pearly white to grayish – almost translucent – without me noticing!
-Clearly, a very subtle and gradual change had taken place and the resulting dingy smile snuck up on me.
-See the photograph at the right from the Sensodyne ProNamel website.
+A very subtle and gradual change had taken place and the resulting dingy smile snuck up on me.

 I began buying enamel-boosting toothpaste and whitening strips.
-No results – you can’t whiten something that is translucent because you can see what’s behind it, and that was my mouth.
+No results – you can’t whiten something translucent because you can see what’s behind it, and that was my mouth.
+The Sensodyne ProNamel website had a great photo illustration of my predicament (see below).

 When my toothpaste didn’t help I started wondering why.
-Upon inspection, I realized the ingredients in my toothpaste were entirely counterproductive to the repairs I was hoping to make; remineralize teeth.
+Upon inspection, I realized the ingredients in my toothpaste were entirely counterproductive to the repairs I was hoping to make.

 Here are some common ingredients found in your toothpaste: